 You see, my “help” wasn’t really helping him personally or financially.
 I was shielding him from the negative consequences of his financial misbehavior, so he never learned his lesson.
 I became bitter and resentful over always having to clean up his messes.
 We were more like mother and teenage son than true partners in the relationship.

 But it wasn’t his fault, it was mine.

 As a Financial Lifeguard, I see this situation come up during my coaching sessions with couples.
 Many times they are “helping” their irresponsible adult children and constantly bailing them out of their financial disasters.
 Throw grandchildren in the mix, and the grandparents feel guilty for not helping.

 It’s definitely a sensitive subject that can cause a lot of drama and conflict for a family.
 Fortunately, because of my personal experience, I’m able to assist people in breaking the vicious cycle of financial enabling.

-Check out my interview on Parent Pump Radio on the the signs of financial enabling and how to break the cycle!
+Listen to my interview on Parent Pump Radio on the signs of financial enabling and how to break the cycle!